Create your own Haveno Network with Docker

 This guide is designed for:

-• Node operators: People who want to operate their own Haveno network to help decentralize the platform.
+- Network operators: People who want to operate their own Haveno network to help add liquidity or decentralize the platform.

 Hardware Requirements